Mohammad-Musa/app-theme/development-strategy.md

 ## 5. Contact

-__As a site visitor I want to read a brief introduction about this websit__.
+__As a site visitor I want to check if there is a way to receive information and updates and how can I contact this company__.

 ### Branches:

-1. This user story was developed on branches called `showcase`& `showcase-styling`.
+1. This user story was developed on branches called `company-section`& `company-section-styling`.
 2. They were merged to `master` when the feature was finished.

 ### HTML

-- Add brief text to introduce this page inside a showcase tag.
+- Add input and button tags to enable the visiter to make a subscribe and add how to contact the company.
-  - `showcase branch`.
+  - `company-section branch`.

 ### CSS
-- Style the showcase tag and add an img as a background.
+- Style the company section.
-  - `showcase-styling branch`.
+  - `company-section-styling branch`.

 ### Github
-- Create two issues, `issue #9` to add the showcase and `issue #33` to style it.
+- Create two issues, `issue #15` to add the showcase and `issue #39` to style it.